Seraff/best_of_us/README.md

 | - | -  | - | - | - | -
 | state | anaerobic | anaerobic  | aerobic  | aerobic | ...

 The name of row `state` is important.
-If you metadata table has a different name, rename it.
+If your metadata table has a different name, rename it.

 ## Output